 Using a clean finger, push down and firmly move the whole side of my nose in little circles.
 You’re not rubbing, but really just moving the whole area around.
 And don’t press too hard, it’s about half the pressure you apply to help a bloody nose.
 This helps bring down swelling by promoting lymphatic drainage.

 • Apply Vitamin E or a “good moisturizer” to the area.

-I've opted for neither of those options, but instead for Kate Somerville, D-Scar, which I had sent to me by their nice PR people in preparation for this procedure.
+I’ve opted for neither of those options, but instead for Kate Somerville, D-Scar.
 It has a bunch of other ingredients good for scars, so I have high hopes!
-I'll update you on the progress later.
+I’ll update you on the progress later.